mtbuie/BikeSalesDashboard/README.md

 Create tables and pivot tables using excel.
 The following fields will be used for the pivot tables:

-1.Average Income Per Purchase
+1. Average Income Per Purchase
-2.Customer Commute
+2. Customer Commute
-3.Age Bracket
+3. Age Bracket

 # Data Source
 The data is sourced from Kaggle.
 It is a collection of a 1000 various [Bike Buyers}(https://www.kaggle.com/datasets/heeraldedhia/bike-buyers).